PoorMansDreams/Obsidian-Notes/Environmental Engineering/Oxygen Demand.md

 The way it works is that we measure the total amount of oxygen consumed in the first 5 days.
 ![[Pasted image 20251020143804.png]]

 We sometimes have to add seeded diluted water into the wastewater because there might be too much pollutants in it.
+Full of Water and some seed

 $$
 \text{BOD}_{\text{w}}=\frac{(\text{DO}_{i}-\text{DO}_{f})-(\text{B}_{i}-\text{B}_{f})(1-\text{P})}{\text{P}}